A brief guide to the Coronavirus Job Retention Scheme, what it means for the events industry and event staff, and who is eligible for furlough.

 All UK employers who operate by PAYE can access the scheme.
 Employers will need to have created and started a PAYE payroll scheme on 28 February 2020. ***Update, the date for furlough eligibility has changed to 19th March 2020.
 Employees must have been on PAYE payroll on or before this new date.

 The scheme is open to ANY size business or sector who pay their employees via PAYE.
-Your business does NOT need to be considered “essential” in order to access the grants, nor do you need to demonstrate financial hardship.
+You don’t need to classify your business as “essential” to access the grants, and you don’t need to prove financial hardship either

 Which Event Staff can be furloughed?